 On a synoptic chart (a weather chart) a cold front is a blue line with blue triangles on it.

 The presence of a cold front means cold air is moving in and pushing underneath warmer air.
 This is because the cold air is 'heavier' or denser, than the warmer air so sinks below it.
 So cold air is replacing warm air at the surface.
 The triangles on the front point to the direction that the front is moving.

 You can tell when a cold front has passed by a rise of pressure, a fall of temperature and dew point, and a change in wind direction.
 Rain occurs with most cold fronts and may extend some 100 to 200 km ahead of or behind the front.
 Some cold fronts give only a shower at the front, while others give no precipitation.
 Thunder may occur at a cold front.

 This is the boundary between cold air and warm air and is when warm air replaces cold air at a point on the Earth's surface.

 On a synoptic chart a warm front is a red line with red semi-circles on it.

 The presence of a warm front means warm air is moving in and rising up over cold air.
 This is because the warm air is 'lighter' or less dense, than the colder air.
 So warm air is replacing cold air at the surface.
 The semi-circles on the front point to which direction the front is moving.

 As a warm front approaches, temperature and dew-point within the cold air gradually rise and pressure falls more quickly.
 Precipitation usually occurs in a wide belt about 400 km just ahead of the front.
-When the front has passed, the will be a steadying of the barometer (pressure will stop falling), a jump in temperature and dew point, a change of wind direction (a veer in the northern hemisphere), and precipitation will stop, or mostly stop.
+When the front has passed, the will be a steadying of the barometer (pressure will stop falling), a jump in temperature and dew point, a change of wind direction, and precipitation will stop, or mostly stop.

 3. Occluded front